-Well lets dive right in this!
-Our first meal at The African Cafe.
-The African Cafe is a very touristy restaurant with amazing food!
-Your dinner consist of 15 different African dishes!
-So come on a very empty stomach or with a group of more than two.
+Our first meal in Cape Town was at THE AFRICAN CAFE.
+The African Cafe is a touristy restaurant with amazing food!
+Come with an empty stomach or with a group because dinner consist of 15 different African dishes, each from a different African country!
 Our waiter explained where each dish originated from.
-While we ate, we enjoyed the singing and dancing of the staff as well as getting out face painted!
+While we ate, we enjoyed the singing and dancing of the staff as well as getting our face painted!
 Our baby boy enjoyed it...I think.

-Another favorite restaurant is Melissa's Shop.
-Of course, I fell in love with this place immediately!
+Another favorite restaurant is MELISSA’S SHOP.
+Of course, I fell in love with this place because, well, I love cafes!
 It's a combination of a mini mart and cafe and it should be an essential stop on the way to your outing.
 You can grab a picnic for your day out at the botanical gardens and pick up way cute souvenirs of homeware and sweet treats.
 Plus the food and the staff are wonderful!
 I thoroughly enjoyed this croissant filled with banana, prosciutto, and brie, garnished with rosemary.
 My meal was accompanied with a nice warm foamy mug of chai tea latte (I'm a big tea person).
 Baby boy kept trying to drink up my latte, and when the staff saw this they made him a baby-chinno, steamed milk with cocoa in the tinniest mug.
 Seriously, Melissa's is the best.
 I regret not eating there more and we had two meals out of our three days there.

 For you flower lovers, the showstopper is of the garden is the King Protea, South Africa's national flower.
 The best time to see these flowers in bloom is during the Spring, mid August to October.
 We hiked up to the Protea Garden (do get a map and read it carefully, it so easy to get lost in here) where we saw the still sleeping little (well they're actually quite big) Protea buds.